Garrett Archer teaches us how to be nice

 Arizona's data guru built a following by sharing numbers and helping people analyze them, all in the name of improving data literacy.

-Below, you’ll find our conservation with Garrett Archer.
+Below, you’ll find our conversation with Garrett Archer.
 Instead of a podcast this afternoon, we’re going to do another Twitter Spaces, this time with Garrett as our guest.
 Come join us as we shoot the breeze and answer your questions!
 We’ll launch from Rachel’s Twitter account at 4 p.m.
 Friday afternoon using this link.
 You can also, as always, leave comments and questions on this post on Substack, too.

 Garrett Archer formed an election catchphrase (Maricopa incoming!), debunked a host of ballot lies and created a go-to Arizona Twitter account.